Adolph Zukor

-Adolph Zukor (/ˈzuːkər/; Czukor Adolf; January 7, 1873 – June 10, 1976) was a Hungarian-American film producer best known as one of the three founders of Paramount Pictures.
+Adolph Zukor (/ˈzuːkər/; Czukor Adolf; 7 January 1873 – 10 June 1976) was a Hungarian-American film producer best known as one of the three founders of Paramount Pictures.
 He produced one of America's first feature-length films, The Prisoner of Zenda, in 1913.

 Early life

 Zukor was born to an Ashkenazi Jewish family in Ricse, in the Kingdom of Hungary in January 1873, which was then a part of the Austro-Hungarian Empire.
 His father, Jacob, who operated a general store, died when he was a toddler, while his mother, Hannah Liebermann, died when he was 7 years old.
 Adolph and his brother Arthur moved in with Kalman Liebermann, their uncle.
 Liebermann, a rabbi, expected his nephews to become rabbis, but instead Adolph served a three-year apprenticeship in the dry goods store of family friends.
 When he was 16, he decided to emigrate to the United States.
-He sailed from Hamburg on the s/s Rugia on March 1 and arrived in New York City under the name Adolf Zuckery on March 16, 1891.
+He sailed from Hamburg on the S.S.
+Rugia on 1 March and arrived in New York City under the name Adolf Zuckery on 16 March 1891.
 Like most immigrants, he began modestly.
 After landing in New York City, he began working in an upholstery shop.
 A friend then got him a job as an apprentice at a furrier.

 Zukor stayed in New York City for two years.
 When he left to become a "contract" worker, sewing fur pieces and selling them himself, he was 20 years old and an accomplished designer.
 He was young and adventuresome, and the 1893 Columbian Exposition in Chicago drew him to the Midwest.
 There he started a fur business.
 In the second season of operation, Zukor's Novelty Fur Company expanded to 25 men and opened a branch.

 Historian Neal Gabler wrote, "one of the stubborn fallacies of movie history is that the men who created the film industry were all impoverished young vulgarians..."
 Zukor clearly didn't fit this profile.
 By 1903, he already looked and lived like a wealthy young burgher, and he certainly earned the income of one.
 He had a commodious apartment at 111th Street and Seventh Avenue in New York City's wealthy German-Jewish section".

-In 1918, he moved to New City, Rockland County, New York, where he purchased 300 acres of land from Lawrence Abraham, heir to the A&S Department Stores.
+In 1918, he moved to New City, New York, where he purchased 300 acres of land from Lawrence Abraham, heir to the A&S Department Stores.
 Abraham had already built a sizable house, a nine-hole golf course and a swimming pool on this property.
 Two years later, Zukor bought an additional 500 acres, built a night house, guest house, movie theater, locker room, greenhouses, garages and staff quarters, and hired golf architect A.W.
 Tillinghast to build an 18-hole championship golf course.
 Today, Zukor's estate is the private Paramount Country Club.